ulyssa/iamb.chat/src/configure.md

 | `color`                 | Determined per-user  | The color to use when showing this user on the screen.             |
 | `name`                  | Determined per-user  | The name to use when showing this user on the screen.              |

-Valid values for the `"colors"` field are:
+Valid values for the `"color"` field are:

 - `"black"`
 - `"blue"`